Margate Before Regeneration

 • Continuing

-Why Margate Regeneration Still Matters
+Why Photos of Margate Before Regeneration Matter

-Margate’s regeneration has transformed its economy, visitor culture, and public image.
+Margate’s regeneration has transformed its economy, culture, and public image.
 But regeneration does more than change infrastructure.
 It reshapes memory, identity, and belonging.
 It alters how we describe, feel, and understand a place, which is why it matters to me both as a photographer and a psychologist.

 These 2011 images capture Margate before its transformation, when the future was uncertain, and everyday life continued largely unnoticed.